abstractqqq/polars_ds_extension/README.md

 ```python
 import polars_ds
 ```
-when you are using the namespaces provided by the package.
+when you want to use the namespaces provided by the package.

 ## Examples